 Students failing in fulfilling the requirement (including attendance) of the workshop will need to be re-assessed or re-take the workshop.

-The details of the workshop is as follows
+The details of the workshops are as follows

 - Simulation Techniques for Renewable Energy Systems

-The workshops will normally be held in Part I Lab. in the first 6 weeks of the 1st and 2nd semesters (depending on the total number of students enrolled).
+The workshops will normally be held in Part I Lab (LG-205, Chow Yei Ching Building) in the first 6 weeks of the first and second semesters (depending on the total number of students enrolled).
 In general, full-time students are given preference to take the workshop in the first semester while part-time students are given preference to take the workshop in the second semester.
 Details of re-assessment will be announced by instructors of the workshop.

 The dissertation may last for one year or slightly longer time.
 For submission of the final dissertation, the students are required to submit two hardcopies and upload the softcopy to the Department (http://appsvr.eee.hku.hk/mscproj/default.htm) and HKU Moodle (Maximum File Size: 20MB).
 Moreover, it is required to give an oral presentation at the end of the dissertation for assessment.
 (Normally, the dissertation marks will be considered immediately after the teaching period at each semester.)

-For more details, please refer to MSc Handbook.
+For more details, please refer to MSc Handbook and Dissertation Guidelines.

 Scheme A training